NRS § 206.310 is a Nevada malicious mischief law that prohibits vandalism of public and private property, including

 In the above example, Sally acted neither willfully nor maliciously.
 She faced a dire situation that threatened her life.
 Therefore Sally acted reasonably by climbing the fence in order to take cover even if it resulted in property damage.

 There are also several social media postings by other people which serve as proof there was a mountain lion in the area at the time Sally scaled the fence.
 Although the Las Vegas police arrested her, Sally will probably be found not guilty of any criminal charges in Nevada.

 2.3.
 The police arrested the wrong person

 Vandals typically come out at night and act quickly, and many wear obscuring clothes such as face masks.
-Therefore it is often very difficult for eyewitnesses (if any) to recognize who committed the vandalism.
-And this leads to false arrests and misidentifications during criminal line-ups.
+Therefore it may be difficult for eyewitnesses to recognize who committed the vandalism.
+This leads to false arrests and misidentifications during criminal line-ups.